mister-scott/simpletest/HEADLESS_MODE.md

 # SimpleTest Headless Mode Feature Specification

+## High level instructions:
+After each change:
+1) Inform the user on what the change is expected to do
+2) Test your change
+3) Update your progress to HEADLESS_PROGRESS.md

 ## Overview
 Add a non-interactive "headless" mode to SimpleTest that allows running a test series without GUI elements or user interaction.
 This mode will bypass configuration loading and exit automatically upon completion.